Robert C. Wigton

 PO 311G: Latin American Politics

-Historical overview of Latin American political development from the Spanish conquest to 20th century, comparison of political systems and people, and future prospects.
+Historical overview of Latin American political development from the Spanish conquest to the present, featuring country case studies, comparison of political systems, and contemporary political challenges.
 Prerequisite: Sophomore standing or above.

 PO 313: Politics of the European Union